 Havant Borough Council sets out its strategic aims and objectives in its Corporate Strategy, which articulates its mission 'enhance the lives of our residents, businesses and visitors'.
-The strategy, is composed of four interlinked themes:
+During the year a new Corporate Strategy was developed and approved by Full Council.
+The new Corporate Strategy has a focus on the following themes: